 ^Source: YouthBeat Say What?
 Video Journals, July 2020

-Make sure to register for our upcoming live consumer panel on September 30, focusing on Back To School as we continue our Consumer Connections Series.
+Make sure to read Part 2 and Part 3 of our Back to School Shuffle blogs.
+Also, please watch our consumer panel from September 30, focusing on Back To School as we continue our Consumer Connections Series.